 How to Join

-Any staff member who does not belong to a collective bargaining unit is eligible to become a member of the Staff Advisory Committee.
+Any staff member who does not belong to a collective bargaining unit is eligible to join the Staff Advisory Committee.
 Interested staff may join by completing the online membership application.

-SAC is sanctioned by the University Administration and time spent attending committee and subcommittee meetings is officially considered paid time by the University.
+The University Administration sanctions SAC, and time spent attending committee and subcommittee meetings is officially considered paid time by the University.
 Since meetings are held during normal office hours, those interested in becoming members of SAC should inform their supervisors before joining the organization.
-The SAC Executive Board or the Vice President for Human Resources will provide any supervisor with information about SAC, if requested.
+If requested, the SAC Executive Board or the Vice President for Human Resources will provide any supervisor with information about SAC.

-Since the Staff Advisory Committee members are expected to provide input on various issues, it is the obligation of members to attend enough meetings to remain sufficiently informed of the issues.
+Since the Staff Advisory Committee members are expected to provide input on various issues, members must attend enough meetings to remain sufficiently informed.